Dick Harris (cornerback)

-Dick Harris (born July 24, 1937) is an American former professional football cornerback who played six seasons in the American Football League (AFL) with the Los Angeles / San Diego Chargers from 1960 to 1965.
+Dick Harris (born July 24, 1937) is an American former professional football player who was a cornerback for six seasons in the American Football League (AFL) with the Los Angeles / San Diego Chargers from 1960 to 1965.
+He played college football for the McNeese Cowboys.
 He was selected to the 1960 and 1961 AFL All-League teams.
 Harris had a total of 25 interceptions in the Chargers' first four seasons.